Skip to main content

 Purpose

-Research objectives and specific areas of interest include but are not limited to:
+Research objectives and specific areas of interest:

-• Implementation strategies or models to integrate evidence-based substance use prevention or treatment interventions in HIV care settings
+• Test implementation strategies or models to integrate evidence-based substance misuse prevention or substance use disorder (SUD) treatment interventions in HIV care settings

 There are two funding opportunities under this program: